devDucks/astroarch/README.md

 What if your package is not in the AUR or the offcial ArchLinux repository?
 Please let me know, it is not hard to package stuff for ArchLinux and in fact I already do it for few things, I can take a look at the source and if possible I will try to package it for Arch so that you may be able to install it using pacman.

+# How to install Python packages?
+PLEASE READ THIS CAREFULLY

+Python packages via pip installing has changed over time and it now looks way more different than it was years ago, this may looks like a cultural shock if you are coming from more stable distros (Debian and similar) that still didn't catch up with this change but bear with us;
+installing packages via pip globally is not supported anymore by default (sudo pip install) cause it messes up distro packaging.
+If you try to do so you will see an error message suggesting to use a virtual environment (which, by the way, is a GREAT suggestion).
+Sometimes vietual envs are not simply possible, so there are 3 ways to achieve the wanted result:
+1) install the package via the package manager (pacman) - if the python package you want to install is a common one, there is a big chance it's been packaged for ArchLinux already and you can install it with pacman - BEST WAY
+2) open an issue here on github and let me know what python packages you would like to see available to be installed via `pacman`, it will take few days to few weeks depending on availability but it is doable - RECOMMENDED WAY if 1 is not possible
+3) bypass the pip check and force a global install running `sudo pip install --break-system-packages PACKAGE_NAME` - NOT RECOMMENDED and likely to break other dependencies in the long run, if you do so, we do not offer any support, sorry!

 # Reporting issues
 AstroArch is actually in a stable state, however, should you find any issue please report them here https://github.com/MattBlack85/astroarch/issues this will help me tracking them and ship a fix for them